 If you see evidence that someone wrongfully has used your personal data and is posing as you, be sure to report identity theft to the Federal Trade Commission and, optionally, to your local police department—just follow the recommendations by the Federal Trade Commission.

 Safeguard your personal information for the long run

 Unfortunately, even if there are no signs of private data misuse right after an information breach, it doesn’t mean you can relax and forget about the incident.
 Sometimes, thieves intentionally wait for the victims to lower their guard, making it easier to steal their identity.
 In other cases, compromised databases are resold, and it’s hard to predict when someone will take advantage of the specific records contained there.
 The practical outcome is that you have to stay alert if you’ve ever lost data in a breach as it can be misused years later.

 Moreover, it is important to stay vigilant and protective of your private and as yet uncompromised information.
 Luckily, there are digital tools that can help you keep an eye on all your accounts and react quickly should something suspicious happen, like ID Theft Guard, a new tool within MacKeeper.
 After you create an account and add your email address, you can run a one time scan to check for compromised data.
 Also, with ID Theft Guard, you can set up premium data breach monitoring to regularly check all your accounts related to any of your email addresses and get early alerts if your account data appears in a breach.
 As a result, you’ll be able to act quickly to protect yourself to minimize your risk of fraud and ID theft.

 We surely hope that you won’t be affected by data breaches, and we’re always here to help you with the tricky side of internet privacy.
-If you need more useful hints, check out these 30 little steps to protect your privacy online.
+If you need more useful hints, check out how to protect your online privacy.